LHNCBC/expression-editor/README.md

   You can specify a different expression URL here.
 Only valueExpression extensions are currently supported.
-If the FHIRPath expression is to be stored at the Questionnaire root level, the Output Expression section is omitted because the Rule Editor only supports adding variables at the root level.
+If the FHIRPath expression is to be stored at the Questionnaire root level, the Output Expression section is omitted because the Rule Editor only supports adding variables at the root level;
+  as a result for this case the `expressionUri` is not needed.
 * `expressionLabel` - Heading name to use to show user when entering the expression.
 * `titleName` - Main widget heading shown to the user.